ubccr/ccrdocs/pages/2fa.md

 Authenticator apps that support time-based tokens (TOTP & HOTP) work with CCR accounts.
 Options include:

 - **Duo Mobile (for iOS and Android)** - recommended smartphone app as it is currently in use by UBIT for all faculty/staff/student accounts
 - Google Authenticator (for iOS and Android)
-- **_Authy (for iOS, Android, MacOS, Windows, Linux)_** - recommended option for devices other than smartphones
 - FreeOTP (for iOS and Android)
+- Open Authenticator (for iOS, Android and Windows 10+)
+- Safari built-in two factor authentication (for iOS)
 - Microsoft Authenticator (for Windows phones)

 !!!
 Tip